shaunwbell/waveletanalysis/README.md

 ### Todo:

-Completed: Calculate global wavelet significance and plot Updated ChiSquare_Inverse test to use scipy package if desired
+~~Calculate global wavelet significance and plot Updated ChiSquare_Inverse test to use scipy package if desired~~ Uses scipy for arbitrary DOF and significance level.

 ##### Reference